aygalic/handbook/docs/research/misc/DeepSeek.md

 	Basically there are a set of **shared** experts that are active at all stages, as well as **routed** experts that can be routed on any given tokens.

-## V3

-In the V3 paper, here are the new changes

-1. Auxiliary-loss-free strategy for load balancing
-	 Goal: minimising performance degradation due to load balancing
-4. Multi-token prediction training objective Beneficial to model performance + can be used for speculative decoding and inference acceleration
-5. FP8 mixed precision
-6. "DualPipe Algorithm"

-Training process:

-1. Simple and **stable** pre-training on 14.8T token
-2. (2 stages) Context extension : original -> 32K -> 128K
-3. Supervised fine tuning over 1.5M examples

-The paper also goes deeper into the architectural as well as pipeline changes.
-## R1-zero

-R1-zero is their RL only approach to CoT reasoning emergence.

-Basically they use a lot of complexe reasoning task that are close problems (which have one correct output such as the code compiling etc.) and they just reward the model when it produce an output between the \<think> \</think> markups, as well as the result being correct.

-This improved the capabilities quite impressively, reaching performance levels close to o1

-## R1

-R1-zero

-Post training:

-Distillation from DeepSeek R1 (chain of thought model)

-Takeways: cheaper to train than a 70B param model
-On par with 400B param (or better)

-One on the attention layer, one in the feed-forward Network.

 #### Multi head latent attention

 While Llama3 uses Grouped-querry, attention